elastic/ansible-elasticsearch/README.md

 The latest Elasticsearch versions of 7.x & 6.x are actively tested.

+## Notice about multi-instance support

+`7.0.0-multi` is the last release to support installation of multiple elasticsearch instances in the same hosts.
+See https://github.com/elastic/ansible-elasticsearch/issues/554#issuecomment-496804929 for more details about why we remove it.
+This release with multi-instance won't receive any other evolution.
+Future evolution will be based on the future `7.0.0` release without multi-instance support (coming soon).

+For multi-instances use cases, we are now recommending using Docker containers using our official images (https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html)

 ##### Dependency
 This role uses the json_query filter which [requires jmespath](https://github.com/ansible/ansible/issues/24319) on the local machine.